-It is a proven communications programme designed to support the UK’s current kerbside recycling schemes.
-It can be run in a single local authority, to target a select demographic group (e.g. by ACORN or Mosaic classification) or across a waste partnership area.
+MetalMatters is designed to support the UK’s kerbside recycling system.
+It can be run in a single local authority, across a waste partnership area or to target a select demographic group.

-Thanks to the value of the additional metal packaging collected the campaign pays for itself in just a few months, delivering outstanding return on investment for local authorities and their waste collection partners.
+Thanks to the value of the additional household metal packaging collected, the campaign pays for itself in just a few months, delivering outstanding return on investment for local authorities and their waste collection partners.

-A MetalMatters campaign provides fresh stimulus in areas where recycling rates are starting to plateau, driving increases in the recovery of metal packaging and other dry recyclables.
+A MetalMatters campaign provides fresh stimulus in areas where recycling rates have plateaued, driving increase in the recovery of metal packaging and other dry recyclables.

 MetalMatters has operated for a decade as a directly-mailed leaflet campaign, alongside other traditional supporting communication materials such as outdoor advertising, collection vehicle signage and radio advertising.
 The programme has been very successful over the last 10 years with excellent results in many council areas.
 In fact, we’ve deployed the programme in over a quarter of UK councils areas to over 7 million households!